CLOAK: Contrastive Guidance for Latent Diffusion-Based Data Obfuscation: Experiments

 Lastly, we evaluate \textsc{Cloak}'s obfuscation latency on edge IoT platforms by deploying it on an Nvidia Jetson AGX Xavier with 16 GB of memory.
+We choose Nvidia Jetson as it is a widely adopted edge AI platform with GPU acceleration.
+It supports mainstream deep learning frameworks, such as PyTorch, enabling efficient on-device inference and gradient computation.
+Notably, \textsc{Cloak}'s negated classifier guidance requires on-device gradient computation, a capability that is not yet fully supported by many deep learning frameworks designed for smartphones.
 We consider the gender-obfuscation task on MotionSense as a case study, demonstrating that \textsc{Cloak} is suitable for deployment on resource-constrained devices.
 We perform data obfuscation in batches of 128 data segments, while keeping the remaining experimental setups unchanged.
 We directly run the model trained on a server in FP32 precision without applying any specialized optimization for the Jetson platform.
 We measure the data-obfuscation time over 20 batches and compute the average latency.
 On average, obfuscating one batch of data segments takes 26.05 seconds, corresponding to an obfuscation latency of 203.5 ms per data segment.
 If motion sensors have a sampling rate of 50 Hz and the sliding window used for data segmentation has a stride length of 10 samples, an obfuscation latency of approximately 200 ms would enable real-time obfuscation--closely matching \textsc{Cloak}'s measured latency per data segment.
 Real-world deployment could further leverage frameworks such as TensorRT and techniques like quantization and lower precision (e.g., FP16) to reduce memory footprint and sampling time.